stuyam/pressure/README.md

 With Pressure, the third paramater is an optional object of options that can be passed in.

 ###Polyfill Support
 Using the "polyfill" keyword, you can disable polyfill support for the element.
-The polyfill is enabled by defauly and is useful if the device or browser does not support force or 3D touch, it will fall back to using time.
+The polyfill is enabled by default and is useful if the device or browser does not support pressure, it will fall back to using time.
 For example instead of force from 0 to 1, it counts up from 0 to 1 over the course of one second, as long as you are holding the element.
-Try some of the examples on the main page on a devices that does not support force or 3D touch and see for yourself how it works.
+Try some of the examples on the main page on a devices that does not support pressure and see for yourself how it works.
 ```javascript
 Pressure.set('#example', {
   change: function(force, event){